Lars Højer

 Lars Højer Nielsen (born 8 December 1970) is a Danish former professional footballer who played as a midfielder.
 He made 166 appearances for Copenhagen in the Danish Superliga from 1992 to 1999.
-His sons, Casper Højer and Oliver Højer, is also professional footballers.
+His sons, Casper Højer and Oliver Højer, are also professional footballers.

 Højer was known as a free kick specialist.

 Previously he led BK Skjold's team from the fourth best Danish league to the second tier as a playing coach.
 He has also coached the club's women's team.

 Højer is currently the head of scouting for Copenhagen.